minweiqing/Ingredient-Guided-Cascaded-Multi-Attention-Network-for-Food-Recognition/README.md

 - pytorch 0.4+

 ## Datasets
-1.Download the ETH Food-101 or WikiFood-200(http://) datasets, you may obtain images which contain ingredient and category list.
+1.Download the ETH Food-101 or ISIA Food-200(http://123.57.42.89/FoodComputing__Dataset_files/FoodComputing__ISIA200.html) datasets, you may obtain images which contain ingredient and category list.
 You can also try other food datasets.
 2.The category list is :
     name_of_image.jpg label_num\n